alina becker leaked

 Drive-by downloads are another danger.
 Just visiting a compromised webpage can install malware on your device without you even knowing.

-Imagine this scenario: You click a link for a video.
-A prompt appears, asking you to download a “special player.”
-You do, and suddenly, your entire computer is compromised.
+You click a link for a video.
+A prompt pops up asking you to download a “special player.”
+You do it.
+Your whole computer’s now compromised.

 It’s not just about the immediate damage.
 The long-term risks to your personal and financial security are real.